Power Automate Cookbook

 Parse multi-choice element to insert into SharePoint

-This template provides a full Flow that gets the information from Microsoft Form and parses it to insert it into a SharePoint choice column.
+This template provides a full Flow that gets the information from Microsoft Form and parses it into a SharePoint choice column.
 I wrote an article explaining all the processes so, if you have any questions, you can check it here.

 Access Excel Using a Custom Path

 How to have a CSV parser without any external dependencies.
 You can import it and use it in multiple Flows.
-You can check here my step-by-step tutorial on how it works.
+You can check here my step-by-step tutorial.

 Convert timestamp into a date